coq/coq/CODE_OF_CONDUCT.md

     don't know who might be listening.
 So be cautious and responsible with your words.
-  * Discussions are online and recorded for posterity; we all have our right for privacy and online gossiping as well as posting or threatening to post other people's personally identifying information is unwelcome.
+  * Discussions are online and recorded for posterity; we all have our right for privacy and online gossiping as well as posting or threatening to post other people's personally identifying information is prohibited.
 - **Remember that what you write in a public online forum might be read by many people you don't know.**
   Consider what image your words will give to outsiders of the development